chibiboba/JS-202/My Notes/Lesson 5 Notes.md

 - The `checkbox` type lets the user choose one or more items from a series of yes/no-type options.
 - Use the `value` attribute to give the value the form sends to the server when the user selects that checkbox.
   - `value="search"`
-- Use the boolean `checked` attribute to pre-select checkboxes.
+- Use the Boolean `checked` attribute to pre-select checkboxes.
-  - The boolean `checked` attribute marks a checkbox as selected when supplied in the `input` tag.
+  - The Boolean `checked` attribute marks a checkbox as selected when supplied in the `input` tag.
   - In the above below, we've selected the 2nd and 3rd elements.
   - You can select checked elements in CSS with the `:checked` pseudo-class, which lets you change the appearance of checked radio buttons and checkboxes.
 Note that this pseudo-class doesn't look for the actual `checked` attribute; instead, it selects based on the current state of the checkbox.
 - Use the `name` attribute to name a set of related checkboxes.
 The user can select zero or more items in each set of checkboxes.